vcheplygina/fyp2024/assignment_final.md

 Then create a function that can classify an external image/mask.
 You can assume that the mask is provided, you do not need to apply your segmentation method.
 This function should measure features you used, apply any transformations etc, and finally apply your trained classifier.

+The classifier should output a probability.
+For example if you trained a classifier to distinguish melanoma from other classes, your classifier should output a number between 0 (not melanoma) and 1 (melanoma).

-The classifier should output a probability of the image being suspicious, between 0 (healthy) and 1 (not healthy).
-This will be evaluated on a different set of data, which is not given to you.
+We will evaluate your classifier on a different set of data, which is not given to you.
 The external data will have masks available.

 ## Task 7: Open question